Ruggiero Capodivento: Military career

-From 15 September 2018 he has been the 20th Commander of the Multinational Specialized Unit of KFOR.
-He ended his service as KFOR-MSU Commander on 16 October 2019 and he was awarded with the Kosovo Medal of Merit from the Kosovo Police and the Minister of Internal Affairs Ekrem Mustafa and the Presidential Military Medal, the highest Kosovo military decoration, from the President Hashim Thaçi.
+From 15 September, 2018, he has been the 20th commander of the Multinational Specialized Unit (MSU) of KFOR.
+He ended his service as KFOR-MSU commander on 16 October, 2019, and was awarded with the Medal of Merit from the Kosovo Police and the Minister of Internal Affairs Ekrem Mustafa and the Presidential Military Medal, the highest Kosovo military decoration, from president Hashim Thaçi.

-After coming back to homeland, in 2019, he returned to be the Chief of Staff of the Carabinieri Legion "Toscana".
-On 5 October 2020 he left the position of Chief of Staff to be appointed as the Deputy Commander of the same unit.
+After returning to Italy in 2019, he returned to once more be the chief of staff of Carabinieri Legion "Toscana".
+On 5 October, 2020, he left the position of chief of staff to be appointed as the deputy commander of the same unit.

-From 31 January 2022 to 31 May 2022, he has been the Commander of the MIADIT 16, deployed in Djibouti, a military mission with the aim to train the Somali Armed Forces alongside the local security forces.
+From 31 January, 2022 to 31 May, 2022, he was the commander of the MIADIT 16, deployed in Djibouti, a military mission with the aim to train the Somali Armed Forces alongside local security forces.

-On the 8th of February, 2023 he came back again to Kosovo as Commander of the Multinational Specialized Unit of KFOR.
+On 8 February, 2023, he returned to Kosovo as commander of the Multinational Specialized Unit of KFOR.

-The 26th of July, 2023 he is promoted to brigadier general.
+On 26 July, 2023, he was promoted to brigadier general.

 During his career, he was the only officer in charge of the KFOR-MSU Regiment in two different years (2019 and 2023) and the only one holding the command with the rank of brigadier general, achieved during his mandate.

-He served as MSU Commander until the 10th of February 2024.
-At the end of his mandate the Mayor of Pristina Përparim Rama awarded him the Key to the City, highest decoration of the municipality.
+He served as MSU commander until 10 February, 2024.
+At the end of his mandate the mayor of Pristina Përparim Rama awarded him the Key to the City, highest decoration of the municipality.

-He is currently serving as Chief of Staff of the Carabinieri Legion "Toscana".
+He is currently serving as chief of staff of the Carabinieri Legion "Toscana".

 Studies

-Graduated in high school as a chartered building surveyor in 1982 and in Law at the University of Macerata in 1993.
+Capodivento graduated from high school as a chartered building surveyor in 1982 and in Law at the University of Macerata in 1993.
 He then obtained a degree in "Security Sciences" at the University of Rome "Tor Vergata" in 2003 and a Master's degree in Strategic Sciences at the University of Turin.

 He also qualified as a lawyer in 1999.

 Personal life

-He is married and has two sons.
+Capodivento is married and has two sons.